nkourkou/morphogenetic-raman-inference/README.md

 - `X_2019clinical.npy` and `y_2019clinical.npy`;
 - `wavenumbers.npy`.

 Spectral arrays have shape `(n_samples, n_wavenumbers)`; label and axis arrays are one-dimensional.
-Supply the intended five-class clinical subsets: the loader does not select those classes from a larger dataset.
-Clinical 2018 is split into training and validation sets; clinical 2019 is the external evaluation set.
-Seven equal-width inference bands span 400 cm⁻¹ to the smaller of 1,800 cm⁻¹ and the supplied axis maximum.
+The clinical2018 cohort contains 10,000 spectra and is treated as the development dataset.
+It is divided using a stratified 80:20 split into model-training and validation subsets.
+The independent clinical2019 cohort contains 2,500 spectra and is used as the external evaluation set.